What Are Commercial Construction Loans?

 The interest rates for commercial construction loans tend to fall in the range of 4% and 12%.
-Of course, the lower your credit score, the better your interest rate will be.
-The lender you work with will also play a role in determining your interest rate- banks typically have the lowest interest rates, while money lenders have the highest.
+Of course, the higher your credit score, the better your interest rate will be.
+The lender you work with will also play a role in determining your interest rate--banks typically have the lowest interest rates, while money lenders have the highest.

 As with any loan, there are several fees that may be associated with a commercial construction loan, including: